Touch Bass at BAMPFA

 Coming Soon in 2022

 The Black (W)hole, a powerful performance-turned-film, honors six young people of color who lost their lives in Oakland.
 The Elders Project was working with the Destiny Arts Youth Performance Company and an incredible group of collaborators.
 When performances of The Black (W)hole had to be canceled because of Covid, the bold decision was made to reimagine the project as a film.
 Forty hours of footage is now being edited.

-When the performances had to be canceled, the bold decision was made to reimagine the project as a film.
-All the work up to that point had been documented, so when it became safe to be outside, socially distanced, we finished shooting, and it's now being edited.
 The Black (W)hole will be a unique docudrama that reflects the life-changing impact of the response to the killing of George Floyd coming on the heels of the pandemic.
-The feature length film will be released in early 2021.
+The feature-length film will be released in late 2022.
 For more information: destinyarts.org/the-black-whole/

 Click here to learn more about the Elders Project.

 The Elders Project video shoot for the Black (W)hole at the Morcom Rose Garden, Oakland.